-Richard M. Brock is the independent author of Cross Dog Blues(2015) and Up a Tree (February 2, 2021).
-An Amazon Kindle national and international best seller, he maintains 4.5-star average reader review (from 300+) and over 18,000 Facebook followers.
+Richard M. Brock is the independent author of Cross Dog Blues(2015) and Up a Tree (2021).
+An Amazon Kindle national and international best seller, he maintains a 4.5-star average reader review and over 18,000 Facebook followers.
 “This is storytelling at its best,” says Fortean Times Magazine.
 And from Kirkus Reviews: “Brock’s prose is a perfect blend of Mark Twain-style color undercut by modern humor.
-True brilliance... in the finest American tradition.”
-Originally from the Adirondack Mountains of upstate New York, he now lives in Colorado.
+True brilliance . . . in the finest American tradition.”
+Originally from the Adirondack Mountains of upstate New York, he and his wife now live in Colorado.

 You, the reader, are the essential ingredient to the success of any author.
 Please join the fun: tell your friends about my books, follow me on Facebook, and post reviews on sites like Amazon and Goodreads.
 With your help, my little rags will travel the earth, finding eyeballs and changing minds.
 To you, I am forever grateful.

-“A perfect...
-Mark Twain-style...
-Tom and Huck for the 21st century.
-True brilliance... in the finest American tradition.” —Kirkus Reviews
+“A perfect blend of Mark Twain-style color undercut by modern humor.
+Ruby and Quinn are a Tom and Huck for the 21st century.
+True brilliance . . . in the finest American tradition.” —Kirkus Reviews

 “Read it as a page-turner, enjoy the magical realism when it crops up, and stew on the harder questions posed, but by all means, buy this book!” —NetGalley Librarian Review